 Increased Popularity

-Wind energy investments, and other socially responsible investments, are becoming increasingly popular as the focus on the need for sustainable energy grows.
+Wind energy investments, and other socially responsible investments, have grown in popularity in recent years as the focus on the need for sustainable energy grows.
 Because they rely on wind power rather than fossil fuels, these investments and projects cut down on emissions and pollution.

-Furthermore, wind energy is becoming more acceptable because of declining costs, technological improvements, and government tax incentives.
-In the United States, wind power was the source of 9.2% of all electricity generation in 2021, up from 2.3% in 2010.
-By 2050, wind energy may make up 35% of all electricity generation in the US.
+Further, wind energy is becoming more common because of declining costs, technological improvements, and government tax incentives.
+In the United States, wind power supplied more than 20% of all electricity to 12 states as of 2022, and in 2023, U.S. wind generation totaled more than 425,000 gigawatt hours of power.

 3 Ways to Invest in Wind Energy